 For many years, women have been coloring their hair, and every season there are more and more trends and colors to experiment with.
 Despite the extreme popularity of hair dyes, anyone who has colored their hair or even considered doing it has probably asked this question: Is dyeing your hair bad?

 - Formaldehyde: a colorless, strong-smelling, and flammable chemical that, according to the National Institute of Environmental Health Sciences (NIEHS), is used not only in hair products but also as a preservative at medical laboratories and at mortuaries.
 Formaldehyde was listed as a known human carcinogen in a report conducted by the National Academy of Sciences.
-However, the quantity that’s used in hair dye should be minimal and not cause harm if used properly.
+However, the quantity that’s used in hair dye is minimal and should not cause harm if used properly.

 - Ammonia: a colorless, highly irritating gas that also has a sharp, suffocating odor.
 It’s considered one of the most widely produced chemicals in the US, according the NY Department of Health.
 Ammonia will change the hair’s PH level, meaning that it allows the hair cuticle to open up.
 Therefore, the dye can be absorbed, which results in colored hair.
 Popular hair product brand Garnier claims that the damage ammonia can cause to your hair is irreversible and that ammonia can also be quite irritating to your skin.